Happy-Ferret/Phosphene-win/README.md

 A windows port of hdni's amazing Gnome theme: https://github.com/hdni/Phosphene

-~~Still WIP, at the moment I there is not much besides a TrueTransparency theme and an almost finished foobar theme.~~ I switched to Linux, I'll keep updating the firefox skinn though, I'm also busy making a Phosphene GTK2 theme!
+~~Still WIP, at the moment I there is not much besides a TrueTransparency theme and an almost finished foobar theme.~~ I switched to Linux, I'll keep updating the firefox css though, I'm also busy making a Phosphene GTK2 theme!

 TrueTransparency
 ----------------